 Powers and Weapons

 Deathlok possesses superhuman strength that allows him to lift over a 150 tons, though he does not match the strength of true powerhouses such as Hulk, Hercules or Thor, he is still very strong.
 Deathlok's cyborg enhancements also give him superspeed which allows him to run up to 268 mph, Deathlok also has the power to manipulate and blast energy from his hands (similar to Iron Man) Deathlok blasts energy waves or energy balls, Deathlok's gauntlets also allow him to shoot tiny nano-bots that hack into computer systems.
 Deathlok also has built in jet boots which give him the power of flight, Deathlok flies fast enough to break the sound barrier.
-Deathlok also has nano-second reflexes, superhuman stamina and agility and he is tireless due to being a cyborg.
+Deathlok also has nano-second reflexes, superhuman stamina, and agility and he is tireless due to being a cyborg.
 Deathlok has an impressive healing factor, his healing factor allows him to replace damaged organs but that is normally not needed for obvious reasons.
 Deathlok is invulnerable to many conventional weapons such as guns, knives, lasers etc. only things like missiles have the potential to harm him.
-Aside from physical powers, Deathlok can create force fields similar to that of the Invisible Woman, he can blast electromagnetism as he is in the league of doing that with people such as Magneto and Doctor Doom.
-Deathlok also has telepathy which allows to communicate telepathically with other telepaths, he has telekinesis which he uses to move objects and people, Deathlok has a special ability to time travel, he opens a wormhole with his own powers which allow him to time travel.
+Aside from physical powers, Deathlok can create force fields similar to that of the Invisible Woman.
+He can blast electromagnetism in the league of Magneto and Doctor Doom.
+Deathlok also has telepathy which allows him to communicate telepathically with other telepaths.
+He has demonstrated telekinesis, which he uses to move objects and people.
+Deathlok has a special ability to time travel, he opens a wormhole with his own powers which allow him to time travel.
 Deathlok has a sophisticated computer system similar to that of the Iron Man Extremist suit, Deathlok's computer tells him about threats and such that it is in the league with Iron Man's computer, one of Deathlok's eyes have the ability to shoot lasers and it has X-ray vision and it also allows him to zoom in and scan the weaknesses, properties and strengths of an object, being, person and weapon.

 Deathlok carries a powerful pistol that shoots energy blasts and once connected to Deathlok it shoots plasma energy and it has an interesting fact, it can only be used in the hands of Deathlok because Deathlok's hands produces unknown energy that is believed to power his weapon.